Exercises for Sacroiliac Joint Pain

 Learn neutral spine: Neutral spine exercises for sacroiliac joint pain are the healthiest and most stable position for the spine and pelvis taking in to account the natural curvature of the spine.

-· Sitting: When sitting in a chair press your bottom right up against the back of the chair then stack the rest of the spine over it.
-Your collarbone is over your hip bones and your breastbone is right above the pubic bone.
-Navel drawn in gently.
+· Sitting: When sitting in a chair press your bottom right up against the back of the chair then stack the rest of your spine up over it.

 Proper posture is the best way to reduce tension from sitting at work all day, on computers, driving, etc.